argoproj-labs/training-material/argo-workflows/inputs-and-outputs/artifacts.md

             template: save-message
           - name: consume-artifact
             template: print-message
+            dependencies:
+              - generate-artifact
             arguments:
               artifacts:
                 - name: message
                   from: "{{tasks.generate-artifact.outputs.artifacts.hello-art}}"
 ```

 In the above example `arguments` is used to declare the value for the artifact input.
-This uses
+This uses seen before: **template
-seen before: **template tag**.
-Simple template tags are enclosed in `{{` and `}}` and when the template in run, the tags
-are replaced with the correct value.
-In this example, it becomes the path within the storage.
+tag**.
+In this example, `{{tasks.generate-artifact.outputs.artifacts.hello-art}}` becomes the path of the artifact

-We'll dive deeper into template tags in a future lesson.
+within the storage.

+The task `consume-artifact` must run after `generate-artifact`, so we use `dependencies` to declare that relationship.

 Lets see the complete workflow: